 If you own one plane...

 There are several ways to approach the process of incorporating a plane that will be for personal use, but this is one method that can be used: Form an LLC and purchase your plane under that LLC's name.
-This protects you on multiple levels—the plane is separated from your personal assets in the event of a lawsuit aimed against you personally, and your personal assets are protected in the event of a lawsuit involving the plane.
+This aircraft LLC will protect you on multiple levels—the plane is separated from your personal assets in the event of a lawsuit aimed against you personally, and your personal assets are protected in the event of a lawsuit involving the plane.

 If you own more than one plane...

-Some airplane owners who own multiple planes choose to form one corporation and place the ownership of all the planes in that corporation.
-While this arrangement is preferable to a sole proprietorship, it still leaves the corporation vulnerable to losing all its other assets and planes in a lawsuit resulting from an accident involving one plane.
+Some airplane owners who own multiple planes choose to form one Delaware corporation for aircraft and place the ownership of all the planes in that corporation.
+While this arrangement provides a level of liability protection for plane owners and is preferable to a sole proprietorship, it still leaves the corporation vulnerable to losing all its other assets and planes in a lawsuit resulting from an accident involving one plane.

-Forming multiple entities so that each one owns a single plane is the safest strategy, and one that large transportation companies—including major airlines—employ.
-They use this strategy for maximum protection from lawsuits, and so can you.
+Forming multiple entities so that each one owns a single plane is the safest method of asset protection for airplane owners, and one that large transportation companies—including major airlines—employ.
+Creating multiple airplane LLCs offers the most protection from lawsuits and is a common form of asset protection for airplane owners.
 Here's how it works:

 To use this strategy, form a Delaware subchapter S corporation.
 This entity is your operating company, the one you use with customers and suppliers.
 Your subchapter S corporation gives you tax benefits while separating your personal assets from your flying business, protecting them from the business's potential liabilities.

 This subchapter S corporation doesn't own any of the planes.
-Instead, each plane is owned by and titled in the name of a separate Delaware LLC and leased to your operating company under a separate contract.
-As a result, if one plane is involved in a lawsuit, the other planes can keep flying without being grounded or sold.
+Instead, each plane is owned by and titled in the name of a separate Delaware aircraft LLC and leased to your operating company under a separate contract.
+As a result, if one plane is involved in a lawsuit, the other planes, each in their own LLC, can keep flying without being grounded or sold.

-This strategy is just one of many you can use to protect your assets.
+Forming a Delaware LLC for aircraft ownership is one of the most popular ways to protect your assets.
 It's wise to consult with your attorney and accountant first, and then rely on us to handle the details of filing and maintaining your company.